-Our work was enriched by the wisdom of our Aboriginal and Torres Strait Islander colleagues who helped us with a range of activities including: - The customisation and delivery of Recognise, Respond, Refer training for primary health care staff in Aboriginal and Torres Strait Islander Community Health and Medical Centres in the South East corner, and - Development of a practice paper, supporting service and other responses to Aboriginal and Torres Strait Islander people who have experienced sexual violence.
+Our work was enriched by the wisdom of our Aboriginal and Torres Strait Islander colleagues who helped us with a range of activities including: • The customisation and delivery of Recognise, Respond, Refer training for primary health care staff in Aboriginal and Torres Strait Islander Community Health and Medical Centres in the South East corner, and • Development of a practice paper, supporting service and other responses to Aboriginal and Torres Strait Islander people who have experienced sexual violence.
 This collaboration is crucial in developing the knowledge and skills of frontline practitioners to improve engagement with, and enhanced outcomes for, Aboriginal and Torres Strait Islander clients affected by domestic and family violence.
 Building understanding of trauma in practice

 As our understanding of the relationship between violence and trauma grows, it was timely to hear from Samantha Wild.
 Samantha, an experienced practitioner with expertise in trauma and working with Indigenous communities, delivered both a webinar for a broader audience and facilitated a presentation to the Centre's Community of Practice (see p7).
 Her presentations explored the cultural considerations which impact on violence prevention in Aboriginal and Torres Strait Islander communities.
 The areas of trauma informed practice and the emerging research in cultural response frameworks also formed part of these sector development activities.
 Woorabinda Happy Families The year ended on a celebratory note as the 'Happy Families' project with the Queensland Police Service came to fruition.
 This community initiative with the Woorabinda State School reflected and promoted happy families from a child's perspective.
 Dozens of children drew pictures of what their happy family looked like, which were then developed into a calendar.

 These calendars were presented to the children, their families and community in Woorabinda in a moving presentation in December.
 Our wonderful Jamie Anderson attended the presentation (in her 2018 Queensland Indigenous Family Violence Prevention Forum t-shirt), joining Sergeant Dan Meehan and Tracy Egan, the principal of Woorabinda State School.

 Queensland Indigenous Family Violence Prevention Forum The Queensland Indigenous Family Violence Prevention Forum was held in Townsville.
 One hundred and thirty five delegates came together from all over Queensland to learn and share to enhance their practice.
-The program featured Northern Territory champion Charlie King and speakers from Our Watch and SNAICC.
-These inspirational presenters highlighted strategies and programs that could be adopted by Discussions that related to working with women, children and men who are either victims, or perpetrators, of domestic and family violence enabled participants to "have a voice" during the proceedings over the two day event.

 A sample of delegates at the Queensland Indigenous Family Violence Prevention Forum 2018

-6677
+6699

 The session was deadly!

-6677
+6699

-I found that all sessions were mind opening
+found that all sessions were mind opening

-6677
+6699

 The best things about the Forum were...